-- The respective function needs to periodically monitor the vendor's performance, assess the risk.(Refer Section 11) - ➤ Even if the line of business manages the vendor's performance, key information about the vendors should be kept in a centralized location i.e. vendor inventory.
-(Refer Section 10) - Respective function shall consider developing KPI's to monitor the performance of vendors wherever feasible, and this should be presented during periodic review - > Changes in services provided by suppliers should be agreed only after a thorough review including assessment of any information security implications so that the effectiveness of controls is maintained.
+- i.
+The respective function needs to periodically monitor the vendor's performance, assess the risk.(Refer Section 11) - ii.
+Even if the line of business manages the vendor's performance, key information about the vendors should be kept in a centralized location i.e. vendor inventory.
+(Refer Section 10) - iii.
+Respective function shall consider developing KPI's to monitor the performance of vendors wherever feasible, and this should be presented during periodic review.
+Annual review of SBOM should also be considered while reviewing a critical software / application vendor - iv.
+Changes in services provided by suppliers should be agreed only after a thorough review including assessment of any information security implications so that the effectiveness of controls is maintained.